Blackjack Card Counting

 - The Zen count is a level two count.

-A count tracking only fives and aces was first introduced by Edward Thorp, the author of “Beat the Dealer“, and later expanded on by Michael Shackleford.
-It’s the simplest system you can find, but it works surprisingly well.
-It’s not as good as the others listed in the table, but if you’re scared of jumping into a more advanced counting system, learn the ace-five.
+- Ace-Five is the simplest system, but it works surprisingly well.
+It’s not as good as the others listed in the table, but if you’re scared of jumping into a more advanced counting system, learn the Ace-Five.

-- Hi-Lo is often credited to Stanford Wong from his book “Professional Blackjack”, but it was originated by Harvey Dubner is 1963 and worked on by Edward Thorp and Julian Braun.
+- Hi-Lo is often credited to Stanford Wong from his book “Professional Blackjack,” but it was originated by Harvey Dubner in 1963 and was worked on by Edward Thorp and Julian Braun.